-Using Global Citizenship to Enact Change
+Using Global Leadership to Enact Change

-Global citizenship is an awareness of the world as a whole—its values, communities, and identities—and a person’s place within it.
+Global leadership is an awareness of the world as a whole—its values, communities, and identities—and a person’s place within it.
 It is our duty as educators to introduce students to the principle of “think globally, act locally” which urges people of all ages and backgrounds to consider the greater impact of their actions.

 By showing students their influence on the world around them, it builds relevance to their lives and gives them agency to become change-makers in their communities.
-Participate Learning’s global citizenship framework teaches students to empathize with others and helps them to understand that the world is for all of us, so we should act responsibly to protect it for future generations.
+Participate Learning’s global leadership framework teaches students to empathize with others and helps them to understand that the world is for all of us, so we should act responsibly to protect it for future generations.

 Download this infographicto teach your students thirty ways to practice responsible consumption at home, school, and in the community.
 For more information on how to incorporate all of the SDGs into your classroom, read this blog post on four reasons to teach the sustainable development goals.

 Originally published: November 30, 2017.
 Last updated: July 7, 2020.